-- (b) For credits authorized under section 455 of the Michigan 3 business tax act, 2007 PA 36, MCL 208.1455, for productions 4 completed by December 31, the expenditures of each production 5 6 eligible for the credit that has filed a request for certificate of 7 completion with the film office, broken down into expenditures for 8 goods, services, or salaries and wages and showing separately expenditures in each local unit of government, including 9 10 expenditures for personnel, whether or not they were made to a Michigan entity, and whether or not they were taxable under the 11 12 laws of this state.
-For loans, the report shall include the number of loans that have been fully repaid, with principal and interest 13 14 shown separately, and the number of loans that are delinquent or in 15 default, and the amount of principal that is delinquent or is in 16 default. - - (i) The number of temporary jobs created. - (ii) The number of permanent jobs created. - (iii) The number of persons employed in Michigan as a result of the incentive, on a full-time equated basis. - 24 (3) For any information not included in the report due to the provisions of section 455(6), 457(6), or 459(6) of the Michigan business tax act, 2007 PA 36, MCL 208.1455, 208.1457, and 208.1459, the report shall do all of the following: - (a) Indicate how the information would describe the commercialand financial operations or intellectual property of the company.
+- (b) For credits authorized under section 455 of the Michigan business tax act, 2007 PA 36, MCL 208.1455, for productions 3 completed by December 31, the expenditures of each production eligible for the credit that has filed a request for certificate of 6 completion with the film office, broken down into expenditures for 7 goods, services, or salaries and wages and showing separately 8 expenditures in each local unit of government, including expenditures for personnel, whether or not they were made to a 9 10 Michigan entity, and whether or not they were taxable under the 11 laws of this state.
+For loans, the report shall include the number 12 of loans that have been fully repaid, with principal and interest shown separately, and the number of loans that are delinquent or in 13 14 default, and the amount of principal that is delinquent or is in 15 default. - 16 (c) For each of the tax credit incentives and loan incentives 17 listed in subsection (1), a breakdown for each project or production showing each of the following: 18 - (i) The number of temporary jobs created. - (ii) The number of permanent jobs created. - (iii) The number of persons employed in Michigan as a result of the incentive, on a full-time equated basis. - (3) For any information not included in the report due to the provisions of section 455(6), 457(6), or 459(6) of the Michigan business tax act, 2007 PA 36, MCL 208.1455, 208.1457, and 208.1459, the report shall do all of the following: - (a) Indicate how the information would describe the commercial and financial operations or intellectual property of the company. - (b) Attest that the information has not been publicly disseminated at any time.

-- (b) Attest that the information has not been publicly disseminated at any time. - (c) Describe how disclosure of the information may put the company at a competitive disadvantage. - (4) Any information not disclosed due to the provisions of section 455(6), 457(6), or 459(6) of the Michigan business tax act, 2007 PA 36, MCL 208.1455, 208.1457, and 208.1459, shall be presented at the lowest level of aggregation that would no longer describe the commercial and financial operations or intellectual property of the company.
+- (c) Describe how disclosure of the information may put the company at a competitive disadvantage. - (4) Any information not disclosed due to the provisions of section 455(6), 457(6), or 459(6) of the Michigan business tax act, 2007 PA 36, MCL 208.1455, 208.1457, and 208.1459, shall be presented at the lowest level of aggregation that would no longer describe the commercial and financial operations or intellectual property of the company.